 This introductory class is ideal for those who wish to understand more about this church—our identity, origins, worship, beliefs, practices, and more—especially if you are newer or newly interested.
 This is excellent preparation if you are considering joining the church, but it also is a supportive place to seek answers to questions.

-Additional details are included in the registration form.
+Additional details are included in the registration form, coming soon.

 Newcomer Receptions